Boxer exercise & Fitness Guide

 How much exercise does a Boxer need?
 Activity recommendations for this large high-energy working breed.

-With a typical weight of 50-80 lbs and lifespan of 10-12 yrs, the Boxer requires thoughtful care tailored to their specific breed characteristics.
+Plan for 50-80 lbs of dog and 10-12 yrs of life with a Boxer — and plan for an ownership experience that rewards knowing the breed rather than treating it as generic.
 Originally bred as a versatile working dog, the Boxer brings centuries of selective breeding into the modern home.

 Breed-Specific Health Profile: Research identifies cancer, heart disease, hip dysplasia as conditions with higher prevalence in Boxers.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Boxer's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Boxer.

 Best Activities

 Originally bred as a versatile working dog, the Boxer brings centuries of selective breeding into the modern home.
-Boxers with high energy levels need consistent outlets for their drive and enthusiasm.
+Boxer run at a high energy level that needs regular, predictable outlets — physical exercise, structured play, scent or mental work — or it reroutes into problem behaviors.

 Exercise by Age

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Boxers have particular requirements based on their large size, light shedding level, and genetic predispositions to cancer and heart disease.
+Boxers sit in the large-size category, shed at a light level, and carry documented risk for cancer and heart disease — those three factors drive most of the daily-care decisions.

 Mental Stimulation